What is Ad frequency capping?

 - Classic limits of cookies

-- It is complex to implement capping when different ad networks / publishers are involved
+- It is complex to implement capping when different ad

 - capping is partially ineffective for multi-device browsing